NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 --no-images
     Create only cameras, and no images.
 Cannot be used with ``--camera-list``.

+--save-ref-cams
+    For each created camera, save also the 'reference' camera that has no roll, pitch, yaw, jitter, or 90 degree in-sensor-plane rotation from camera to satellite coordinates.
+Their names have ``-ref-`` after the output prefix.

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance